Dissecting Reionisation with the Cosmic Star Formation and Active Galactic Nuclei Luminosity History: Results

-Figure~\ref{fig:reionisation_hybrid} shows the key results of $\dot{n}_{\mathrm{ion}}(z)$ and the neutral fraction while Figure~\ref{fig:tauCMB} shows the key result of the CMB optical depth for the hybrid model.
-There is overall agreement between the hybrid model and these key observables.
 We draw special attention to the neutral fraction since none of the shown observations were used to constrain the model.
 While stars drive reionisation in the hybrid model, the average ionising photon contribution from AGN increases by a factor of $\approx 3$ in comparison between $z\approx 11 \to 6$ that reflects the relative rate of change increase of the CAGNH (and therefore CBHARH) compared to the CSFH.
 Hence, while stars were most likely the dominant sources of reionisation, AGN would have supplied necessary photons to keep the IGM ionised at $z\lesssim 6$.